OpenVoiceOS/ovos-personal-backend/README.md

 If using gmail you will need to [enable less secure apps](https://hotter.io/docs/email-accounts/secure-app-gmail/)

 ## Mycroft Setup

+There are 2 main intended ways to run local backend with mycroft

+- on same device as mycroft-core, tricking it to run without mycroft servers
+- on a private network, to manage all your devices locally

 update your mycroft config to use this backend, delete `identity2.json` and restart mycroft